cloudflare/workers-docs/content/reference/workers-concepts/using-cache.md

 title: Using the Cache
 ---

 Workers provide a way to customize cache behavior using Cloudflare's classic CDN as well as a private cache space.
-To learn about the benefits of caching see our learning center's article on [What is Caching?](https://www.cloudflare.com/learning/cdn/what-is-caching/)
+To learn about the benefits of caching see our Learning Center's article on [What is Caching?](https://www.cloudflare.com/learning/cdn/what-is-caching/)

 ## Interacting with the Cloudflare Cache